fanhh/Power-Outage-Exploratory-Data-Analysis/README.md

 ## Interesting Aggregates

+The pivot table below presents the number of customers affected by power outages across different years, categorized by month and climate category.
+This data is critical for several aspects of understanding and managing power outages:

+- **Temporal Analysis**: By showing data over various years, the table allows for trend analysis over time.
+It helps in identifying whether the impact of power outages on customers is changing.

+- **Seasonal Variation and Climate Impact**: The categorization by months and climate categories reveals how power outages differ across seasons and under varying climatic conditions.

+- **Year-to-Year Comparison**: This layout facilitates a direct comparison between different years, highlighting years with more severe outages.

 Here is part of our Aggregates

 | YEAR    | 2000.0 | 2001.0 | 2002.0 | 2003.0 | 2004.0 | 2005.0 | 2006.0 | 2007.0 | 2008.0 | 2009.0 | 2010.0 | 2011.0 | 2012.0 | 2013.0 | 2014.0 | 2015.0 | 2016.0 |